Also known as Lycium berry, wolfberry or goji berry, it is a fruit popular in China and Eastern Asia, and known medicinally for 2000 years.

 antioxidant

-Lycium Barbarum review article and
+Lycium Barbarum review articles and

 potential anti-aging benefit